SpencerCDixon/exocortex/readme.md

 | `/wiki/edit/:page-name` | Update a page that exists |
 | `/wiki/revisions/:page-name` | See past revisions |

-## TODO

-- [ ] when a page doesn't exist redirect to an 'new' page in the UI
-- [ ] allow exo root command to look in local directory for config file
-- [ ] change --config flag to instead take it's location as an arg
-- [ ] set up background syncing

 ## Development
 Ensure you have the following installed: